 - Pour gelatin into silicone molds.
 Let sit at room temperature, 12 hours.

 - Remove candy from molds.
 If you need to cut the candies, run your knife under hot water before each cut to avoid sticking.
 Roll in extra sugar to coat.

 - Place on a wax paper lined tray.
 Cover with a tea towel and let sit at room temperature for 48 hours to crystalize.

-Note: Want sour candies?
-Instead of rolling the candies in plain sugar, add a tablespoon or two of citric acid.
+- Want sour candies?
+Instead of rolling the candies in plain sugar, add a tablespoon or two of citric acid to the sugar mixture.